How to increase outdoor advertising visibility and readability by following these seven important design tips.

 That’s how long someone will have to see your billboard when traveling at an average spedd of 55 mph.

 That’s why it’s important your bilboard design communicates your message simply and effectively so people can have the maximum amount of viewing time.

 Simplicity is key.

-Notice whether the copy lines are instantly readable at 300 feet for posters and 500 feet for bulletins.
+Ask yourself, is the text instantly readable at 300 feet for posters and 500 feet for bulletins?